Diploma in Nursing

 Lecturer 2.9 Lakh

-Why should I pursue diploma in nursing?
+Q1.
+Why should I pursue a diploma in nursing?

+Ans.
 Being a multi-level profession in the Healthcare Industry, nursing offers multiple courses, with different aspects and specializations.
 One of the noblest professions in society, nursing has always been a prominent part of the healthcare industry working towards human welfare.
-Be it during the war-time or in a poverty-stricken country, Nurses emerge as angels for people in need and aid to their ailments.
+Be it during wartime or in a poverty-stricken country, Nurses emerge as angels for people in need and aid to their ailments.
 This makes the profession quite popular among young students who want to give back to society.

+Ans.
 The following are the top institutions for diploma in nursing:

 Victoria University